silveste/learning-stuff/README.md

 :white_check_mark: [SASS](subjects/sass.md) Goal: Solid understanding to be able to provide immediately solutions to new projects.

-:black_square_button: [Spring](subjects/spring.md) Goal: Basic understanding to be able to understand applications that use it and to be able to develop applications using documentation
+:clock1: [Spring](subjects/spring.md) Goal: Basic understanding to be able to understand applications that use it and to be able to develop applications using documentation

 ### Tools, Environments, Servers, Operating systems, Deployment